Best Copycat Starbucks Banana Bread Recipe (Super Moist)

 Ripe bananas – Choose bananas with plenty of black spots on the skin.
 The riper they are, the sweeter and more flavorful your banana bread will be.

 Sour cream – Adds extra moisture and tenderness.
 You can substitute with yogurt or even whipping cream if that’s what you have on hand.
+Sour cream is one of the secrets to achieving the same soft, moist texture as Starbucks banana bread.

 Palm sugar – Pairs beautifully with cinnamon to give the bread a deep, caramel-like sweetness.